 Even though your weekend ride is shorter than the previous three weeks, it is really important that you don’t neglect your pre, during and post ride nutrition.
 Your body needs the food to recover and become stronger so ensure you stick to the same routines as on the longer rides.

 If you have followed the plan, you will be feeling fit and ready to go.
 With fairly short midweek rides, you may even feel a little too keen.
 Don’t be tempted to try and do some last minute crammer training, you will only add fatigue rather than fitness to your legs.
 The short rides, as opposed to complete rest, will keep you ticking over and prevent your legs feeling heavy.

 Lay out all of your food and kit on the Friday, this will give you a day if you are missing anything.
 Check the weather forecast and make sure you have the appropriate kit and clothing.

 Follow your tried and tested pre-ride routine, don’t be tempted to do anything different and give yourself plenty of time to get to your event.

 Stick to the same pacing, eating and drinking as on your training rides and, most importantly, enjoy the company, the cycling and be proud of what you have achieved.

 By following the 8-week Sofa to 50 km Training Plan you will have become fitter, healthier and hopefully will have discovered a love for cycling.
-You are now in an ideal position to progress on to our Improver's Training Plan and target a 100 km ride.
+You are now in an ideal position to progress on to our Century plan and target a 100 km ride.